 KMP_DUPLICATE_LIB_OK prevents a runtime crash on Windows when both PyTorch and FAISS link their own OpenMP runtime.

-Walk the rag-dataset/ directory and load every PDF file page-by-page using PyMuPDFLoader.
+First, we walk the rag-dataset/ directory and load every PDF page by page using PyMuPDFLoader.
 Each page becomes one Document object:

 from langchain_community.document_loaders import PyMuPDFLoader